mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

     return True
 ```

 ## Trees
 ### Theory
-A tree is similar to a linked list, but rather than having only one next node, you can have several.
+Trees are similar to linked lists in that pieces of data are connected to one another, and you have to traverse through the structure to find a certain element (as opposed to arrays, where you can access any element immediately).
+While linked lists have nodes arranged in a linear pattern, a tree node can have multiple children.
 A common type of tree is a _binary_ tree, where each node has at most two children.

 There are various types of binary trees.
 Below is a **binary search tree**.
 For every node in the tree, every node in its _left_ subtree must contain a smaller value, and every node in its _right_ subtree must contain a larger value.